 The king has been locked in the burial vault with his dead wife.
 He tries to stretch out his days.
 He eats his provisions slowly.
 Every day, a bite of bread, a sip of wine.
-We serpents hear him crying out in grief and pain as death draws near.
+We serpents hear him moaning in grief and pain as death draws near.

 All at once the severed parts join themselves together, and my sister moves and becomes alive again.
 We hasten back to our hole, leaving the leaves for the king.
 We hope that he will see that he can use them to revive his wife.

 The Healing Serpent in The Three Snake-Leaves, Grimms.
 Illustration by H.J.
 Ford.